Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Visit Rome’s catacombs with teens

 The Rome catacombs are early Christian underground cemeteries excavated under the city: they develop as a large network of tunnels with layers and layers of early Christian tombs from people of all walks of life.
+They are a fascinating place but please be aware: they have no skulls nor skeletons!
+To see those you need to go to the Capuchin Crypt instead!

 There are several catacombs in Rome and those I love the most are the Catacombs of San Callisto.